cthing/meazure/README.md

   URL on line 2 from `https:` to `http:`.
 Position log files saved by Meazure 2.0 can be opened by Meazure 3.0 without modification.

-- Meazure may report incorrect measurements if Windows Display "Make everything bigger" greater than 100% is used (see [issue #9](https://github.com/cthing/meazure/issues/9)).
-To work around this issue, right-click on Meazure.exe and select Properties.
-In the properties dialog, select the Compatibility tab.
-Press the "Change high DPI settings" button.
-Check the box next to "Override high DPI scaling behavior Scaling performed by: Application".

-- Meazure reports incorrect screen size for 4K monitors (#34)
+- Meazure now accommodates high DPI displays (e.g. 4K) and the DPI scaling often used with them.
+However, you must restart Meazure if you change the DPI scaling while it is running.

 ## Feedback